ikeylineage/password-security-checker/README.md

 # Compile guide:
-build with "gcc main.c -o main -lm"
+build with "gcc main.c -o main -lm" (must be run from inside the src/ folder)

 run the code with "./main"